Gladoodles/hackthebox_machines/completed/linux/shocker.md

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/1c90605a-d62a-40ec-a5bc-cd7ad9748a1a)

-SSH on port 2222 was running an outdated version of openSSH, however, due to the limited exploits available for this version it was not persued further.
+SSH on port 2222 was running an outdated version of openSSH, however, due to the limited exploits available for this version it was not pursued further.

 An exploit search for the Apache web server version 2.4.18 was performed but none were available.